Ancient skull found in Israel may be from Africa

-The skull dates from around 55,000 years ago.
-It fits into the period when scientists had thought the migrants inhabited the area.
+The skull dates from around 55,000 years ago, fitting into the period when scientists had thought the migrants inhabited the area.
 And details of its anatomy resemble ancient skulls from Europe, Israel Hershkovitz, of Tel Aviv University in Israel, wrote in an email.

 He and others present the finding in a paper released by the journal Nature.
-The skull lacks facial features and its base.
-It was found in Manot Cave in the Galilee region of northern Israel.
+The skull, which lacks facial features and its base, was found in Manot Cave in the Galilee region of northern Israel.

 The migrants are called modern humans because of their anatomy.
 The earliest remains of modern humans in Europe date to about 45,000 years ago.